Over half of Canadians are $200 or less away from not being able to pay bills

 WATCH: Dollars and sense: Credit score basics

-Many Canadian regret the amount of debt they have
+Many Canadians regret the amount of debt they have

 Regret was another theme of the survey.
 Nearly half said they wished they hadn’t racked up so much debt during their lifetime, and nearly 40 per cent said they regretted the debt they’ve taken on in the past year alone.